Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 TAXABILITY AND REPORTING

-Prizes/awards are amounts received by an individual or non-profit organization primarily in recognition of religious, charitable, scientific, educational, artistic, literary or civic achievement or received as a result of entering a contest.
+Prizes/awards are defined as amounts received by an individual or non-profit organization primarily in recognition of achievement or received as a result of entering a contest.

-Forms must be completed and submitted to the Awards Committee at hello@breakinitdownchicago.org, no less than 45 days before the award ceremony.
+Forms must be completed and submitted to the Breakin' It Down Planning Committee at planningcommittee2breakinitdownchicago.org within three (3) days of award notification.

 Award Payment to U.S. Citizens, Resident Aliens, and Non-Profit Organizations